 The effects are so dramatic that each of these tidal races has been given a name - the Swilkie, the Bore of Huna, the Wells of Tuftalie, the Duncansby Bore and the Merry Men of May.
 Because of the danger to ships in this area, six working lighthouses can be seen at Duncansby Head (car park) to aid shipping.Duncansby Head Lighthouse was built in 1924 by David Alan Stevenson.
 The traditional round tower has been abandoned and (curved walls require interior fittings made to match) even the concrete lantern tower is square.

 The light was a 4th order Fresnel lens with stepper motor and a 250W Metil Halide lamp.
 In 1968 a high-power Radar Beacon (RACON) was installed.
-It has now been replaced by a low-power self-operating type, which can be particularly useful as a warning where the coastline is not conspicuous on a radar display.
+It has now been replaced by a low-power self-operating DGPS system, which can be particularly useful as a warning where the coastline is not conspicuous on a radar display.

 From the lighthouse is a footpath of about 6.5 kilometres to the Hill of Crogodale.
 This footpath runs directly along the coast to the south past the Stacks of Duncansby, prominent sea stacks just off the coast.